 National Inwards QSL Bureau

 P.O.
 Box 2040

-- WIA members will continue to receive cards in the mail once a year to their registered WIA membership address.
+- VK5 WIA members will continue to receive cards in the mail once a year to their registered WIA membership address.
 To update this address, please contact the WIA National Office

-- WIA or Non-WIA members can collect their cards at a club meeting by prior arrangement (please give at least two weeks notice so that we can ensure that your cards are at the meeting for collection).
-Email email@example.com if you wish to pick up your cards at an AREG meeting this way.
+- VK5 WIA members can also arrange an off cycle collection of their cards at an AREG club meeting by prior arrangement (please give at least two to three weeks notice so that we can ensure that your cards are at the meeting for collection).
+Email email@example.com if you wish to pick up your cards at an AREG meeting this way

 Andrew VK5XFG, Sharon VK5FSAW, Gary VK5FGRY and Andy VK5AKH sorting cards with Chris VK5CP and Grant VK5GR